 Advanced SEO Suite is our extension for Magento stores.
-Merchants often add it to their sites and ask us: “What’s next?
-How do I achieve the best SEO results?”
+We're proud to say it's possibly the best SEO suite for the platform.
+That said, merchants often add it to their sites and ask us: “What is the first step in SEO settings I should take?
+How do I achieve the best rankings?”

 SEO is a complicated process that often requires years of experience to master.
 However, our module provides many common methods and approaches right out-of-the-box.
 In this article, we will cover the first steps you should take after installing Advanced SEO Suite.
-They should be useful and applicable to most merchants.
+Most merchants should find them useful and applicable.